slonigiraf/whitepaper/ENG.md

 The proposed reputation system is resistant to Big brother surveillance and any discrimination:

 - All recommendation letters are stored privately on personal devices and showed only to organizations that the person trust
-- SLON token balance doesn't show if person is good or bad, accounts are anonymous and a person can have multiple accounts to store SLON tokens.
+- SLON token balance can't be transformed in a discriminative Social Credit System (ex.
+Chineese one) because anyone can buy SLON.
+If a criminal buys SLON and shows high SLON balance it doesn't make him good or socially acceptable.
+Moreover accounts are anonymous and a person can have multiple accounts to store SLON tokens.

 ## Recommendation letter as an insurance
 Insurances are needed to protect from financial loss.
 Recommendations backed by SLON are [insurances](https://en.wikipedia.org/wiki/Insurance) in fact.